 G’day!
 I’m an Aussie apple, one of Granny Smith’s mob, and I’m here to tell you all about my fantastic apple family.
-It’s really huge and we come from all around the world - just like the people of Australia.
-I have so many cousins it’s hard for me to remember all their names, but my extended Australian family includes Red Delicious, Pink Lady, Royal Gala, Fuji and Golden Delicious.
+It’s huge and we come from all around the world - just like the people of Australia.
+I have so many cousins it’s hard for me to remember all their names, but the most popular members of my Australian family includes Red Delicious, Pink Lady, Royal Gala, Fuji and Golden Delicious.
 New kids on the block in my family include Eve, Rockit, Envy, Modi, Kanzi, Yello and Jazz (you can read more about them in Varieties).
 It’s no wonder we’re one of the most popular fruits in the world!

-Now, botanists call me a pome (no, they’re not being rude to an Aussie apple).
-It’s their scientific name for the way I grow; for example, I don’t have a woody layer surrounding my seeds like apricots and peaches.
-It comes from the French word pomme which means apple.
+Now, botanists call me a pome, it comes from the French word pomme which means apple.
+It’s their scientific name for how I grow; for example, I don’t have a woody layer surrounding my seeds like apricots and peaches.

-Just like you we come in all shapes, sizes and colour of skin, which can range from green, yellow, orange-red to dark red.
+Just like you we come in all shapes, sizes and colours of skin, which can range from green, yellow, orange-red to dark red.
 When you bite into us you’ll find differences between varieties too.
-Our flesh can range from green, to creamy-white or greenish-white and we also have different tastes depending on how much sugar or acid we contain.
+Our flesh can range from white, creamy-white or greenish-white and we also have different tastes depending on how much sugar or acid we contain.

-In Australia we’re available all year round - depending on our variety and where we grow.
+In Australia, we’re available all year round - depending on our variety and where we grow.
 Our peak season is from mid-summer through to early spring.

-Australia has many different varieties of apples, the most popular being:
+Australia has many different varieties of apples, some of the most popular are:

 Red Delicious Apple

-I’m a conical (cone) shaped apple with a greenish-yellow background covered with red stripes.
-I have a firm, crisp, creamy-white flesh with a sweet juicy, highly aromatic flavour.
+I have crisp, creamy-white flesh with a sweet juicy, delicious flavour.

 Granny Smith Apple

-I’m a round, conical shaped apple with a rich green skin.
-I have a crisp, firm, juicy, greenish-white flesh with a distinctive acidy flavour, which makes me excellent for cooking.
+I’m a firm, crisp apple with vibrant green skin.
+I have crunchy, , juicy flesh with a slight tart flavour, which makes me excellent for cooking.

 Pink Lady Apple

-I’m a medium, round-oblong shaped apple with yellow skin overlaid with a pink to light red blush.
-I’m a cross between a Golden Delicious and Lady Williams, which makes me excellent for eating out of hand as I have a crisp, fine, sweet tasting flesh.
+I am a sweet-tasting apple with crisp, juicy flesh.
+I’m a cross between a Golden Delicious and Lady Williams, which makes me excellent for eating straight from your hand.

 Golden Delicious Apple

-I’m a medium to large, round to conical shaped apple with a pale green to yellow coloured skin with creamy-green, crisp flesh.
-I have a pleasant sweet flavour and good aroma.
-I’m great for eating out of hand or I can be used for cooking.
+I have pale green to yellow coloured skin with sweet, juicy creamy-white, crisp flesh.
+I’m great for eating straight from your hand or I can be used for cooking.

 Gala Apple (Royal Gala)

 Most apple trees are grown from cuttings taken from healthy trees of the fruit variety the farmer wants.
-These cuttings are then grafted to the roots of other apple trees (rootstocks) which are really good at growing - for example, they resist temperature extremes, pests and diseases.
+These cuttings are then grafted to the roots of other apple trees which are good at growing - for example; they resist temperature extremes, pests and diseases.
 However, the fruit grown on these trees will be of the same variety as those from which the cuttings were taken.
-This method of combining the good characteristics of two trees helps the grower to gain both a strongly growing and good fruiting tree to maximise the crop.
+Combining the good characteristics of two trees helps the grower gain both a strongly growing and good fruiting tree to maximise the crop.
 An apple tree will start to bear fruit at about 3 years of age, depending on the variety.

 The colour of the fruit, ease of picking and firmness tells you when an apple is ready to be harvested.
 Currently, apples for the fresh market are picked by hand as mechanical harvesters can damage the fruit and the trees.

 Apples bought out of season will have been'cool stored’, which means stored in a cool environment where the oxygen levels have been slightly adjusted.
-This slows the natural maturing process so that apples can be kept for several months and still maintain their quality.
+This slows the natural maturing process so that apples can be kept for several months and still keep their quality.

-Select those of us with a firm, smooth skin which has the characteristic colour for our variety.
+Select those of us with a firm, smooth, glossy skin which has the colour for our variety.

 Where apples originated is still a mystery, but most historians think it was near the Caspian Sea in the Middle East.
-We do know that the Egyptians loved apples - maybe Cleopatra munched on one while she chatted to Julius Caesar.
+We know that the Egyptians loved apples - maybe Cleopatra munched on one while chatting to Julius Caesar.
 Apples certainly became very popular in Rome and Greece, where they were used as symbols of love.

 The Roman army liked apples so much that they took the fruit with them when they marched off to conquer Britain.
-The apple cores were thrown away and so apple trees began to grow wherever the army went throughout Europe.
+The apple cores were thrown away, so apple trees began growing wherever the army went throughout Europe.

-Here are some wonderful ways to cook with your favourite apples:
+Here are some wonderful Sydney Markets recipes to cook with your favourite apples: